Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 Cons

 Ceiling-mounted pulleys solve one of the biggest VR issues: cable drag.
-This retractable setup uses small tension reels and adhesive mounts.
-In our test room with an 8-foot ceiling, it prevented 95% of tugs during full 360-degree turns.
-For permanent setups, screw-in mounts provide a sturdier hold than adhesive pads.
+This retractable setup uses small tension reels and adhesive mounts to keep the cord above your shoulders.
+In our test room with an eight foot ceiling, it prevented roughly ninety five percent of tugs during full 360 degree turns.
+Owners frequently report that once the pulleys are dialed in, they stop thinking about the cable entirely and move more aggressively without fear of stepping on it.

 Pros